 Dr. Scovell received her board certification in general surgery in 2002 and her specialty board certification in vascular surgery in 2003.
 She recertified in vascular surgery in 2012.
-Academically, Dr. Scovell is an Instructor in Surgery at the Harvard Medical School and is an active member of the Society for Vascular Surgery, the New England Vascular Surgical Society, Boston Surgical Society, the American Venous Forum, and the American College of Phlebology.
+Academically, Dr. Scovell is an Assistant Professor of Surgery, Part-time at the Harvard Medical School and is an active member of the Society for Vascular Surgery, the New England Vascular Surgical Society, Boston Surgical Society, the American Venous Forum, and the American College of Phlebology.
 She is well published in the vascular and endovascular surgical literature.

 Gallagher KA, Clarke Tracci M, Scovell SD.
 Vascular Arteritides in Women.
 Submitted March 2012.